Akashkharita/Surface_Event_Detection/README.md

 Now we are all set to go! 😃

 ## Usage
-The folder [Common_Scripts](Common_Scripts) contains following -
-- [cfg_file_reduced.json](Common_Scripts/cfg_file_reduced.json) - this file contains the dictionary of tsfel features that were found to be among the top 50 features for seismic event classification in the pacific northwest.
-We need to specify these feature dictionary to direct tsfel to extract only these features.
-- [common_processing_functions.py](Common_Scripts/common_processing_functions.py) - This file contains the commonly used processing functions that will be used to process the waveforms before feature extractions and some visualization functions

-The [notebook](Notebooks/Testing_Surface_Event_Detection_on_verified_events.ipynb) shows an example of how to detect surface events through continuous seismograms and visualize the results with detailed documentation.
+The [notebook](Notebooks/Automated_Surface_Event_Detection.ipynb) shows an example of how to detect surface events through continuous seismograms and visualize the results with detailed documentation.
+I showed the entire process by using three examples of verified surface events (one example each of avalanche, fall and flows).
+The users are free to run the model on the timing and stations of their choice.

 ## Contributing

-Guidelines for contributing...
+Anyone is welcome to contribute to improve the codes and visualization of the results.
+I am available at my email  - ak287@uw.edu for further collaboration.

 ## License

-Information about the project's license...
+The repository has an MIT License.